 Almost everyone I worked with was asked about their salary expectations for the role and most of them were completely unprepared for how to answer!

 There are LOTS of things you should do to prepare for your job interviews, but the ONE thing that you must be prepared for is how to answer the salary question.
+Keep reading to learn how to respond when this question comes up.

 Know your rights